giovannymassuia/terminal-graph/MONITORING-GUIDE.md

 During monitoring, you can:
 - **Press R** to reload all data from the beginning of the log file
 - **Press C** to clear the screen and reload
+- **Press L** to cycle through graph styles (blocks → lean → ascii → dots → braille)
 - **Press Q** to quit cleanly
-- Use these to reset your view without restarting the monitoring process!
+- Use these to customize your view without restarting the monitoring process!

 ### Memory Patterns to Watch For